 If you want Jool to print debug messages, go back to the kernel module’s compilation step and include the

 -DDEBUG flag.
-After reinstalling and remodprobing normally, you should see a lot of mumbling as a result of network traffic translation, which should give you ideas as to what might be wrong:
+After reinstalling, remodprobing and reconfiguring, you should see a lot of mumbling as a result of network traffic translation, which should give you ideas as to what might be wrong:

 These messages quickly add up.
 If your computer is storing them, make sure you revert the binaries when you’re done so they stop flooding your disk.

 dmesg is not printing the messages, try tweaking its